JabaJabila/JabaJabila/README.md

 ____________________________________________

 _Literally, nothing interesting to see here_

-Or here you can find some of my work for ITMO University 🏫 or my attempts to make something for myself 👨🏻‍💻
+Here you can find some of my work for ITMO University 🏫 or my attempts to make something for myself 👨🏻‍💻

 ### Some stats: